 - You will need to put the seedlings under bright light once they have germinated.
 Most seedlings need more light than what a sunny window can provide.
 Think about investing in some grow lights or even fluorescent lights.
 If you stick with a sunny window, make sure to turn the seedlings each day.
 They will always grow toward the light.

 - When your seeds germinate, they have leaves on them called cotyledon leaves or seed leaves.
 These leaves come from the embryo of the seed and help provide nutrition to the plants as they first start their life.
 You will see that the seedlings will develop a set of “true leaves” soon after germination.

 Once your seedlings have their true leaves, you will want to transplant them to larger pots.
 In general, if you have planted two seeds per cell or pot, and you want to thin, you would do this now.
 Just clip the less healthy-looking plant with scissors.
 I don’t tend to follow this method.
 I keep and transplant ALL the seedlings!

 Some plants are better suited for transplanting.
 And sometimes, you can transplant things that are generally direct sowed.
 There is a lot of room for experimentation to see what works best for you in your specific situation.
 Be creative.
 A package of seeds is not too expensive, so try some different things to find out what works for you.

-Starting seeds is a fun and rewarding experience.
-I know for me, at the end of winter, I am ready to get my hands dirty.
+Starting seeds indoors is a fun and rewarding experience.
+At the end of winter, I am ready to get my hands dirty.
 I can’t wait to get in the garden and start sowing some seeds!
-I love to be able to choose my varieties and watch as the seedlings grow.
-It is truly rewarding to take these seeds through their full lifecycle.
+It’s so much fun to choose my varieties and watch as the seedlings grow.
+It is truly rewarding to take these seeds through their full life cycle.